jppiazza/mpc_manipulator/README.md

 List of Files

-mpc.m: Run model predictive control for the manipulator
+mpc.m: Runs model predictive control for the manipulator

-ctc.m: Run a general computed torque control for the manipulator
+ctc.m: Runs a general computed torque controller for the manipulator

 twoLinkRobot.m: Creates the discretized A and B matrices for the two-link planar manipulator, as well as the next state given a current state